Cape Charles, Virginia: A Dog-Friendly Coastal Town

 The bonfire pit at Tiny Livin’.

-That first night’s sunset came courtesy of The Shanty, right on the water — casual, unfussy, and perfectly placed for watching the light change.
+That first night’s sunset came courtesy of The Shanty, right on the water — casual, unfussy, and perfectly placed for watching the light change over the Chesapeake Bay.

 Beach Mornings and Happy Dogs